Use Public Relations for your Soul Business

 Make sure your media list is always up to date.

 What applies to your community also applies when working with journalists: nourish your connections.
 Follow them on their main profiles, engage with them if possible so they know your name already before you send them something.

 3. Engage with hosts and other authors

-Are you targeting to speak in a podcast or to write a guest post?
+Are you targetting to speak in a podcast or to write a guest post?
 Engage with relevant blogs and podcast hosts, comment on their posts so they are aware of you when you pitch your topic.
 I have a lot more valuable tips for you on this topic on my IGTV about Guest Blogging.

 4. Take advantage of local media and cooperations

 Maybe it is your dream to appear in a big magazine or even on television.
 Along the way it can be quite impactful, to be published in local media.
 Use your local network, connect with media there and cooperate with other businesses.
-Oftentimes this local advantage brings you faster publications which is already a nice reference when targeting the “big ones”.
+Oftentimes this local advantage brings you faster publications which is already a nice reference when targetting the “big ones”.
 Besides, it is a nice method to get in touch with your local community.